ingesolvoll/kee-frame/README.md

 ```

 ## Routes
 Kee-frame uses [bidi](https://github.com/juxt/bidi) for routing.
+I won't go into detail here about the bidi way of doing things, go read their docs if you're unfamiliar with the structure.

-Head over to their page to read about route syntax and features, here are the routes from the demo app:
+Here are the routes from the demo app:

 ```clojure
 (def my-routes ["" {"/"                       :index